-Lets you specify a platform as the base platform if this policy is enabled in that platform's OU.
+Specifies a platform as the base platform if this policy is enabled in that platform's OU.
 This policy migrates data from the base platform's profiles to the cross-platform settings store.
-By default this policy is disabled.

 Each platform's own set of profiles are stored in a separate OU.
-Decide you want to use which platform's profile data as the base platform to seed the cross-platform settings store.

-When one of the following situations occurs, Profile Management only migrates the data from the single-platform profile to the store if you enable this policy.

-- The cross-platform settings store contains a definition file with no data. - The cached data in a single-platform profile is newer than the definition's data in the store.
+You must decide which platform's profile data to use to seed the cross-platform settings store.
+It is referred to as the base platform.
+If the cross-platform settings store contains a definition file with no data, or the cached data in a single-platform profile is newer than the definition's data in the store, Profile Management migrates the data from the single-platform profile to the store unless you disable this policy.

-If this policy is enabled in multiple OUs, user objects, or machine objects, the platform that the first user logs on to become the base profile.
+If this policy is enabled in multiple OUs, or multiple user or machine objects, the platform that the first user logs on to become the base profile.